mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ![](https://raw.githubusercontent.com/ctuning/ck-guide-images/master/cm-ad-hoc-projects.png)

-This experience motivated us the create a CM automation called "script" to warp native scripts from research papers with a common CM CLI (and Python API) to make them more reusable, portable, findable and deterministic across different projects.
+This experience motivated us to create a CM automation called "script" to warp native scripts from research and industrial projects with a common, simple and unified CM Command Line Interface and Python API.

-These scripts simply unify updating and caching of environment variables and output files.
+Such non-intrusive wrapping helps to make numerous native scripts and tools more reusable, interoperable, portable, findable and deterministic across different projects with different artifacts based on [FAIR principles](https://www.go-fair.org/fair-principles).

-They can be embedded into existing projects in a non-intrusive way to and can be connected into powerful and portable workflows to prepare, run and reproduce experiments across continuously changing technology.
+CM scripts can be embedded into existing projects with minimal or no modifications at all, and they can be connected into powerful and portable pipelines and workflows using simple JSON or YAML files to prepare, run and reproduce experiments across continuously changing technology.

+Importantly, CM scripts can be executed in the same way in a native user environment, Python virtual environments (to avoid messing up native environment) and containers while automatically adapting to a given environment!

 ![](https://raw.githubusercontent.com/ctuning/ck-guide-images/master/cm-unified-projects.png)